alces-flight/flight-env/etc/envs/gridware/info.md

 ## SYNOPSIS

-Alces Gridware (Vintage Edition) provides access to a curated collection of scientific applications and libraries ready to install on your HPC environment, ensuring you've got absolutely everything you need and allowing your analysis to start as quickly as possible.
+Alces Gridware provides access to a curated collection of scientific applications and libraries ready to install on your HPC environment, ensuring you've got absolutely everything you need and allowing your analysis to start as quickly as possible.

 Covering many fields of scientific research, from fluid dynamics to molecular dynamics, bioinformatics to statistics, machine learning to electron microscopy, Gridware provides a comprehensive research toolkit.

-Gridware allows you to install from a selection of preconfigured software depots providing quick batch deployment of groups of popular applications, or the freedom to install your own selection of key applications -- with all dependencies satisfied and appearing automatically alongside your selections.
+Gridware allows you the freedom to install your own selection of key applications -- with all dependencies satisfied and appearing automatically alongside your selections.